-A definitive list of the best Kutaisi restaurants, cafes and wine bars where you can find traditional Imeretian cuisine, local wine, and more.
+A definitive list of the best Kutaisi restaurants and cafes where you can find traditional Imeretian cuisine, local wine, and more.

 Kutaisi may be small, but it’s one of my favourite destinations in Georgia.
 Not least of all because it has a food scene to rival Tbilisi.